Netflix’s Latest True Crime Docu-Series Is About A Chilling Holocaust Mystery

 Demjanjuk’s story is now the subject of a Netflix true crime docu-series, The Devil Next Door.
 Over five episodes, the series delves deep into the controversial evidence for and against his conviction.
 Was Demjanjuk, as he and his family claimed, just a kind and hardworking father of three?
 Or was he the man who stood outside the gas chamber at Treblinka, cutting down women and children with a sword?
 Could he, in fact, be both?

-The Devil Next Door is available to stream on November 4.
-And since there’s a lot of information to grapple with, here’s a primer to get you started.
+There's a lot of information to grapple with, so here’s a primer to get you started.

 Who was Ivan the Terrible?